nnaumenko/metaf/docs/sphinx/getting_started.rst

 		const auto result = Parser::parse(report);
 	}

-Here we use static method :cpp:func:`metaf::Parser::parse()` which parses a METAR or TAF report and returns the result of the parsing (:cpp:class:`metaf::Parser::Result`).
+Here we use static method :cpp:func:`metaf::Parser::parse()` which parses a METAR or TAF report and returns the result of the parsing (:cpp:class:`metaf::ParseResult`).

 If the report is malformed and an error occurrs during parsing the parser stops; in such case the report is parsed partially and the result of the parsing contains only the groups parsed before error was encountered.